makmalf/greetr/README.md

 - SnapSVG (http://snapsvg.io/)

 # License
 No Worries.
 It's totally free.
-First of all: I'm not responsible for any kinds of risks might be came from this software.
+First of all: I'm not responsible for any kinds of risks might be came from usage of this software.